psi chi chapter

 • $400,000 in annual awards and grants for student research, convention travel, chapter involvement, diversity, and more

-Qualifications to Join Psi Chi:
+Qualifications to join Psi Chi:

-• Open to Psychology majors, minors and related fields
+• Open to Psychology majors, minors, and related fields

-• Completed at least 3 semesters of full-time college course work and 9 units of psychology courses.
+• Completed at least 3 semesters of full-time college coursework AND 9 units of psychology courses

-• A minimum 3.4 GPA is required
+• A minimum 3.4 GPA overall AND within psychology is required.

-• Apply to Psi Chi!
+• Apply to Psi Chi

 Contact Information